coding-jam/sandbox/README.md

 # How to build #

-This project is composed by tow parts:
+This project is composed by two parts:

 * **frontend**
 * **backend**